 2. Documents to establish your presence in the United States.

-- To apply, you will need to show that (1) you arrived prior to turning 16 years old, (2) you were physically present in the U.S. on June 15, 2012, and (3) you have lived here continuously since 5 years prior to that date, from June 2007.
+- To apply, you will need to show that (1) you arrived prior to turning 16 years old, (2) you were physically present in the U.S. on June 15, 2012, and (3) you have lived here continuously since June 2007.

 - Evidence to establish your presence might include documents with your name such as school records, vaccination records, doctor’s charts, report cards, pay stubs, bank statements, phone bills, rent receipts, etc.